stephcrete/REST-API-Design-Guide-Wiki/Home.md

 # Why
 Choices choices choices...

-REST means many things to many people and, although there are more and more REST APIs, there is still no clear industry "winner" regarding exactly how a REST API should be implemented.
+There are many ways to implement RESTful APIs and, at this point in time, no clearly winning industry standard.
+There are many design choices to make:
+* high level: level 2? hypermedia?
+* lower level: pagination? filtering? search? sorting? ...

+When there are many options to choose from, development teams can argue forever about the best solution for each use case.

-There are various standardization efforts and multiple ways to formalize REST APIs (e.g., json-api, OData, OpenAPI, ...) but none that included all aspects we wanted to cover in the REST APIs of the National Bank of Belgium.
+There are various standardization efforts that cover a lot of ground and multiple ways to formalize REST APIs (e.g., json-api, OData, OpenAPI, ...) but none that catered for all aspects we wanted to cover in the REST APIs of the National Bank of Belgium.

+While preparing for the development of RESTful APIs for the National Bank of Belgium, we've decided to create our own design guide, with our own choices, covering our current and known future needs.

 ## REST maturity level
 Being truly RESTful, according to experts means (among other things) implementing [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS).
 While that is appealing, it also has security implications.
 We always say that security by obscurity is not security, but providing attackers with a full of your API is not necessarily wise..

 At the National Bank of Belgium we have chosen to limit ourselves to Level 2 of [Richardson's Maturity Model](http://martinfowler.com/articles/richardsonMaturityModel.html).

-If you're looking for a truly RESTful API design guide, you should probably continue looking elsewhere :)
+If you're looking for a _truly_ RESTful API design guide, you should probably continue looking elsewhere :)

 # Terms
 Rules and guidelines in this design guide have different levels.
 Some are optional while some others are mandatory.
 Also, there are recommendations against some approaches, as well as things that are simply forbidden.